Who Decides What is “Organic?”

 In a nutshell, the USDA defines “organic” as “a labeling term that indicates that the food or other agricultural product has been produced through approved methods that integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.”

-The precursor to the USDA’s role was CCOF in California.
-Founded in 1973 by local organic farmers, CCOF continues to advocate for organic farming, and is the leading official organic certifier for the USDA.
-For instance, Peaceful Valley Farm & Garden Supply has been certified by CCOF as an organic seed handler.
+An earlier certifier was CCOF in California.
+The California Certified Organic Farmers group was founded in 1973 by local organic growers.
+CCOF continues to advocate for organic farming, and is the leading official organic certifier for the USDA.
+Peaceful Valley Farm & Garden Supply has been certified by CCOF as an organic seed handler.

-Next time you buy organic produce at a farmers’ market or the grocery store you’ll know what’s behind that “organic” label.
+Next time you buy organic produce at a farmers’ market or the grocery store you’ll know what’s behind the “organic” label.